ckswilliams/modOpenREM/README.rst

 OpenREM is a Django app to extract, store, display and export Radiation Exposure Monitoring related information, primarily from DICOM files.

-This is release 0.8.1b1, which contains mainly bug fixes for the 0.8.0 release, plus added a feature to allow users to change their own passwords.
+This is release 0.8.1b1, which contains mainly bug fixes for the 0.8.0 release, plus an additional feature to allow users to change their own passwords.

 Please review the `release notes <https://docs.openrem.org/en/0.8.1b1/release-0.8.1.html>`_ for more details.